openbridge/airbridge/README.md

 # Airbridge: Lightweight Airbyte Data Flows

+We wanted a clean, no-frills, open source solution that focused solely on the core Airbridge source and data connectors.
+That is it.

+Not finding a solution to accomplish this goal, we decided to pull something that fits—introducing Aribridge.

+### Overview
 Airbridge uses base Airbyte Docker images, so you can concentrate on simple, well-bounded data extraction and delivery while using the minimum resources to get the job done.
-Pick your Airbyte source and your Airbyte destination; Airbridge handles the rest.
+Pick your Airbyte source and destination; Airbridge handles the rest.

-### Overview

 🐳 **Docker-Driven**: Utilizes prebuilt source and destination Docker images via Docker Hub.

 🐍 **Python-Powered**: Built on standards-based Python, Airbridge ensures a clean, quick, and modular data flow, allowing for easy integration and modification.

-🔗 **Airbyte Sources and Destinations**: Orchestrating the resources needed to bridge Sources and Destinations into a data workflow.
+🔗 **Airbyte Sources and Destinations**: Orchestrating the resources needed to bridge sources and destinations.

 🔄 **Automated State Management**: Includes simple, but effective, automated state tracking for each run.

 🔓 **Open-Source**: No special license, everything Airbridge is MIT.

 📦 **No Bloat**: No proprietary packages.
 No unnecessary wrappers.

-📜 **License Simplicity**: No intricate licensing models to decipher.
-Airbridge is MIT licensed.

 ## Prerequisites